Tyrone knocked out of All-Ireland by holders Kerry

-All-Ireland SFC: Tyrone exit championship as Kerry dominate quarter-final at Croke Park
+Kerry 2-18 Tyrone 0-12: Red Hands exit All-Ireland as Kingdom dominate quarter-final at Croke Park

 Last updated on .From the section Gaelic Games